Kamehameha V

-Kamehameha V (Lota Kapuāiwa Kalanimakua Aliʻiōlani Kalanikupuapaʻīkalaninui; December 11, 1830 – December 11, 1872), reigned as the fifth monarch of the Kingdom of Hawaiʻi from 1863 to 1872.
+Kamehameha V (Lota Kapuāiwa Kalanimakua Aliʻiōlani Kalanikupuapaʻīkalaninui; December 11, 1830 – December 11, 1872), reigned as the fifth monarch of the Kingdom of Hawaiʻi from 1863 until his death in 1872.
 His motto was "Onipaʻa": immovable, firm, steadfast, or determined; he is said to have worked diligently for his people and kingdom, being described as the last great traditional chief.

 Early life

 Prince Lot Kapuāiwa, traveling abroad in 1850.

 He was born and given the name Lot Kapuāiwa on December 11, 1830.
 His mother was Elizabeth Kīnaʻu and father was Mataio Kekūanaōʻa.
 His siblings included David Kamehameha, Moses Kekūāiwa, Alexander Liholiho, and Victoria Kamāmalu.
 He also was a grandson of Kamehameha I. Kapu āiwa means 'mysterious kapu', or 'sacred one protected by supernatural powers'.
 He was adopted using the ancient Hawaiian tradition called hānai by Princess Nāhiʻenaʻena, but she died in 1836.
 He was then adopted by his grandmother Queen Kalākua Kaheiheimālie and step-grandfather High Chief Ulumāheihei Hoapili.
 His childhood was difficult; he felt that his hānai parents treated him as a stranger in their house, and that the adoption had deprived him the love of his mother.
 Throughout his life he would have a deep dislike for this tradition, as later seen by his anger at his half-sister Ruth Keelikolani after she gave away her second son Keolaokalani to Bernice Pauahi Bishop.

 It was planned that he would be Hoapili's heir as Governor of Maui, although this never happened.
 Since King Kamehameha III declared him eligible for the throne, he was educated at the Royal School like his cousins and siblings.
 He was betrothed to Bernice Pauahi at birth, but she chose to marry American Charles Reed Bishop instead.

 After leaving school, he traveled abroad with his brother Alexander Liholiho.
 With the supervision of their guardian Dr. Judd, Lot and his brother sailed to San Francisco in September 1849.
 After their tour of California, they continued on to Panama, Jamaica, New York City and Washington, D.C.
 They toured Europe and met with various heads of state including French president Louis Napoleon, British prince consort Albert, and US president Zachary Taylor and vice president Millard Fillmore.